giuthas-speech-research-tools/cast/README.md

 analysis.
 Based on config files and metadata it generates a dumb segmentation that can then be adjusted in Praat or other TextGrid editing programs.

 CAST *does not* do forced alignment.
-There is no acoustic analysis of speech under the hood, only some adjustable heuristics for selecting a reasonable guess for where the speech is for the utterance and word levels and then a totally rule-based segmentation based on a pronunciation dictionary.
+There is no acoustic (nor articulatory) analysis of speech under the hood, only some adjustable heuristics for selecting a reasonable guess for where the speech is for the utterance and word levels and then a totally rule-based segmentation based on a pronunciation dictionary.

 CAST *does* provide a segmentation template that is meant to be easy for a human annotator to adjust.
 For this reason all automatically generated segments are of